 - Remove the bay leaves and parmesan rind before serving into bowls

-- Ensure to add the beans in at the end of the cooking process so they don't overcook or become mushy
+- Add the beans in at the end of the cooking process so they don't overcook or become mushy

 Some recipes use pancetta and meat, however, I've made a vegetarian and vegan-friendly recipe

 Yes, it's full of vegetables and a good source of protein and nutrients from the beans

 Yes for up to 2 - 3 months.
 If freezing it's recommended to do so without pasta included as it will become soft when reheating.
 The vegetables would also become soft when reheating so if you know you want to freeze a batch, make sure to undercook the soup so that it will maintain a beautiful texture when you decide to reheat it in the future.
 Then you can boil some fresh pasta and add it to the soup.

 More Pasta Recipes

 - Baked Feta Pasta

 - Mushroom Carbonara